Accident Man: Plot

 Mike goes to Beth's apartment and asks her girlfriend Charlie whether Beth's environmentalist activities made her enemies.
 They argue until Cliff breaks in and attacks Charlie.
 Mike inadvertently kills Cliff, tracks down Milton, and tortures him to reveal who ordered the hit on Beth, a man named Leonard Kent.
 Big Ray reluctantly orders a hit on Mike for killing Cliff.

-Years earlier, 15-year-old Mike worked as a paperboy and was bullied every day on his route.
-While hiding from his bullies, Mike noticed a man mysteriously walking away from a house that explodes later.
-After recording and spying on him for weeks, Mike confronts the man and blackmails him to teach him to become an assassin.
+Flashback: Years earlier, 15-year-old Mike worked as a paperboy and was bullied every day on his route.
+While hiding from his bullies, Mike noticed a man mysteriously walking away from a house that exploded moments later.
+After recording and spying on him for weeks, Mike confronted the man and blackmailed him to teach him to become an assassin.
+Big Ray took him as an apprentice and had him kill the bullies' leader as his first kill.
+Ray kept photographs incriminating Mike in the murder, and warned Mike to never betray him.
+Ray taught Mike what he needed to be a professional assassin and became a father figure to Mike.

-Big Ray takes him as an apprentice and has him kill the bullies's leader as his first kill.
-Ray has photographs incriminating Mike in the murder, and warns Mike to never betray him.
-Ray teaches Mike what he needs to be a professional assassin and becomes a father figure to Mike.
-Charlie reveals that Beth had collected information on Pankot Petroleum, a corrupt Indian oil company, provided by Archie Rudd.
+Back in the present, Charlie reveals that Beth had collected information on Pankot Petroleum, a corrupt Indian oil company, provided by Archie Rudd.
 Mike confronts Kent, who turns over a recording of another man ordering him to have Beth killed.
-Suddenly, Mick and Mac arrive and kill Kent, where Mac is killed in friendly fire and Mike bludgeons Mick with a fire extinguisher.
+Suddenly, Mick and Mac arrive and kill Kent, leading to Mac getting killed in friendly fire and Mike bludgeoning Mick with a fire extinguisher.

 Pete ambushes Mike outside the building, but he kills him easily.
 Mike spares Fred by knocking him out and goes to the house of Kent's employer and an oil tycoon Atal Zim, where he kills Jane with her own katana and rejects Zim's bribery attempts and decapitates him.

-Back at the Oasis, Mike confronts Big Ray and Milton and plays the rest of Kent's recording, revealing that Milton had ordered to kill Mike in the alleyway and assigned Mick, Mac, and Cliff to eliminate all loose ends.
+Back at the Oasis, Mike confronts Milton and plays the rest of Kent's recording, revealing that Milton had ordered to kill Mike in the alleyway and assigned Mick, Mac, and Cliff to eliminate all loose ends.
 Enraged, Big Ray assaults Milton and Mike offers him a band-aid that Fred had developed for poisoning.
 Milton applies the bandage and slowly dies.
 Big Ray allows Mike to leave, but warns him to never return to Oasis.
 Mike leaves and vows to protect the city as a vigilante.